acerio98/acerio98.github.io/games.md

 ![Ascension](https://riopelle.me/assets/pics/ascension.png)
 @column
 # The Ascension of Dr. Ulrich Stegmann
 A single player 2.5D action platformer game I made with a 4-person group in March 2018 for a game jam.
-My role was a 3D artist creating each of the 3D models and their textures.
+My role was as a 3D artist creating each of the 3D models and their textures.

 [Download Link](https://wsoft.itch.io/the-ascension-of-dr-ulrich-stegmann)
 @row